alejopardini/AlejoPardini/README.md

 Featured Projects
 Here are some of the projects I've been working on recently:

-Tred (Link to Project - pending): A web development project for a gym owned by some friends.
+Tred ([alejopardini.github.io/Tred/]): A web development project for a gym owned by some friends.
 EstudioFernandez (Link to Project - pending): A web development project for the law firm where a friend works.
-TigreBlanco (Link to Project - pending): A web development project with an online store for a craft gin venture I have with a friend.
+TigreBlanco ([https://github.com/alejopardini/Entrega-Final]): It is a development project in Django as the final project of the Python course at CoderHouse.
 Contact
 📫 You can contact me via email: alejopardini@gmail.com.